NeutrinoCorp/quark/README.md

 If a message processing fails, `Quark` will use _**Acknowledgement**_ mechanisms if available.

-This can be done by sending a `false` value from the event handler.
+This can be done by returning a `false` value from the event handler.

 _* Only available for specific providers._